GabrielCode-Full/GabrielCode-Full/README.md

 ### Gabriel Cacayan - @GabrielCode-Full
 <hr>
-Hi, I'm Gab and currently a 3rd year student as Bachelor of Science in Information Systems at University of Caloocan City in Philippines.
+Hi, I'm Gab and currently a 3rd year student as Bachelor of Science in Information Systems at University of Caloocan City in the Philippines.

 ### Technologies & Tools:
 <p align="left">